ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 In the Log in window (see the first figure in this tutorial), enter the name and email you want displayed publicly (assuming you have a public account) for any commits to your repository.
+Once you have linked the application to your account, you may be asked to verify the connection through your Github account online.

 ![github_desktop_setup](https://cloud.githubusercontent.com/assets/19173079/24821330/a1c718e4-1bb3-11e7-8362-e3c6aa37bc7d.png)
 {: caption="Figure 1.
 Github Desktop Login window" caption-side="top"}

 You do not have to create any repositories yet.
 If you notice a repository named Tutorial included with GitHub Desktop, feel free to experiment with it to help familiarize you with the operations.

 ## Creating the Web Gallery app on {{site.data.keyword.cloud_notm}} Platform
 {: #tutorial-create-app}